PraneethChandra18/MockDataGenerator/README.md

 Make sure to have jar files of jackson-annotations, jackson-core and jackson-databind under the folder jackson/

-Directory structure

-current Directory/
-	- jackson/
-		- jackson-annotations.jar
-		- jackson-core.jar
-		- jackson-databind.jar
-	- DataGenerator.java

-In command line, switch to current Directory/, then
+In command line, switch to current directory, then

 To compile